 Thankfully, our infants don’t need to go to the gym, take exercise classes, or be transformed by private trainers from round cherubs into buff babies for the joyful habit of physical activity to become deeply ingrained in them.
 All they need is time to do what children do best – play!
 Since our babies quickly become accustomed to the routines that we establish, infancy is the best and easiest time for us to help our child begin the healthy habit of active play.

 Infants and toddlers are discovering how their bodies work.
 They need to be unencumbered by baby equipment and the adjusting and positioning of adults so that they can safely find balance and self-reliance.
 The challenge for parents is to trust rather than teach (because teaching means interfering) and to let our baby show us what he is ready to do by doing it himself — naturally.

-Allowing for free movement means losing bouncy seats, swings, jumpers and walkers, limiting the use of carriers, slings and strollers, all of which restrict our baby and/or do the activity for him.
-The position which allows our infant maximum mobility is on his back.
+Allowing for free movement means losing bouncy seats, swings, jumpers and walkers, limiting the use of carriers, slings and strollers, all of which restrict our babies and/or do the activity for them.
+The position which allows our infants maximum mobility is on their back.
 (Try giving yourself ‘tummy time’ and feel how less mobile you are.)
 For the first weeks, infants do not need much space, but their safe play area should grow as they do, so they continue to have ample room to move.
 A safe outdoor play area is best whenever possible.

 Here are some immediate and long term benefits of baby exercise:

 1) Physical fitness, obesity prevention.
 Physical activity, not just the organized kind, but free, active play helps prevent obesity.
 It is so much easier to form healthy habits when our children are small than it is to break the habit of less independent, more passive, sedentary activities when they are school age.
 Giving babies plenty of time for free play may not solve this complex issue, but it’s a scoot in the right direction, and it’s something we can all do.